Skip to content

 In France, lemon chicken is served with potatoes and Dijon mustard in the sauce.

-Italy loves its lemon chicken and has a completely different way to present this popular dish.
+Italy loves its lemon chicken and has a completely different way of presenting this popular dish.
 Fresh and classy is how I would describe this presentation.
 The chicken is kept whole it is roasted with white wine, fresh lemon juice, fresh thyme, and mirepoix.

 Dutch Oven Chicken Breast and Potatoes